 Personal trainers can benefit from the right tools like any other professional.
 Having tools can save you time and allow you to offer superior service without wasting energy on non-essential tasks that don’t improve your bottom line.

-For example, using the Hevy Coach platform is an excellent way to keep track of your clients, provide training plans, make the necessary tweaks, ensure they are consistent, communicate, and send all the necessary files from a single dashboard.
+For example, using the Hevy Coach platform is an excellent way to track your clients, provide training plans, make the necessary tweaks, ensure they are consistent, communicate, and send all the necessary files from a single dashboard.

 For personal training equipment, an independent coach must have essentials like a pair of adjustable dumbbells, a resistance band set, and an exercise mat.